kylezhang3217/Mutual_Fund_Project/README.md

 In this project, I wrote data transformation pipelines that looked through the SEC Data Mutual Fund database, and returned tables of those mutual funds that beat their index benchmark.

 In addition, I had written a transformation script that pulls out the portfolio turnover rate of the mutual funds.

+In Fund_Info_Results, it is an example of what my scripts return when applied to SEC mutual fund data from 2018 quarter 4.